SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 fine line.
-As they are those who are dedicated to the protection ofMarch, the expansion ofthe Mareens' reach in the galaxy or the forceful acquisition ofnew“beautiful objects:' they struggle
+As they are those who are dedicated to the protection ofMarch, the expansion ofthe Mareens' reach in the galaxy or the forceful acquisition ofnew"beautiful objects:' they struggle

 as they manage a role that causes destructionTo help counter this negative creation, warrior Mareens usually develop skills